European Union offers a new growth plan to Western Balkans that partly opens access to single market

 EU officials have urged the Balkan countries to overcome regional conflicts and stand together as Russia wages war in Ukraine.

-"Any progress you make on the common regional market will bring you significantly closer to EU standards,” said Scholtz.

-Von der Leyen considered the new growth plan “a very strong incentive … to open the doors economically, but also to ask for opening the borders between the Western Balkan countries and to do the necessary reforms.
-With that comes the funding for investment."
+French President Emmanuel Macron did not attend the summit and sent a representative instead, due to a fatal stabbing at a school in northern France, but he was due to begin an official visit to Tirana later on Monday.

-“Only by working together, we will bring the Western Balkans right where you belong to the heart of the European Union,” she said.
+Von der Leyen said she considered the new growth plan “a very strong incentive," adding that “Only by working together, we will bring the Western Balkans right where you belong, to the heart of the European Union.”

-Michel urged the Western Balkan countries to “deliver on your commitments, starting with the necessary reforms, and in EU, we need to prepare to welcome new members.”

-“I repeat, to do that, I think, I believe we must be ready on both sides by 2030 to enlarge,” he said, adding, “It’s an encouragement, a support to redouble our efforts.”

-Albanian Prime Minister Edi Rama hailed the new plan as very promising as it supported “the idea of a decent relationship that function more like partners sharing a home with better understanding, better share the burdens.”
+Albanian Prime Minister Edi Rama hailed the new plan as promising as it supported “the idea of a decent relationship that function more like partners sharing a home with better understanding.”

+“The new growth plan has the potential, if implemented, to double the size of the Western Balkan economy,” von der Leyen said.

 Follow Llazar Semini at https://twitter.com/lsemini